Dont-Care-Didnt-Ask/llm-chess-commentator/README.md

 # Chess Commentator

-Chess beginners often have problems analyzing game by themselves -- it's sometimes hard to understand, why chess engines propose this or that line.
+Chess beginners often have problems analyzing games by themselves - it is sometimes hard to understand, why chess engines propose this or that line.

 Let's try to overcome this issue by using Mistral-7B to annotate chess games in a human-understandable way.

 ## Quickstart